-For the purposes of this policy, a complainant is a user of Guavapay’s services.
+For the purposes of this policy, a complainant is a user of Guavapay’s products and services.

-All complaints received by Guavapay will be considered and responded to, regardless of how they are raised or what they refer to.
+All complaints received by Guavapay will be considered, acknowledged, and responded to, regardless of how they are raised or what they refer to.

 The time limits to raise a complaint with Guavapay are as follows:

 o more than six (6) years following the issue resulting in the complaint,

 o more than three (3) years of the complainant becoming aware (or should reasonably have become aware) that the complainant could have complained,